 Below, we have a provided answers to a set of frequently asked questions that are intended to clarify the guidance provided in that supervisory letter.

-Does NCUA Supervisory Letter (14-04) Taxi Medallion Lending (opens new window) (April 1, 2014) impose new requirements (in addition to the requirements outlined in NCUA Rules and Regulations Part 723 – Member Business Loans (opens new window)) on credit unions who engage in this type of lending?
+Does NCUA Supervisory Letter (14-04) Taxi Medallion Lending (opens new window) (April 1, 2014) impose new requirements (in addition to the requirements outlined in NCUA Rules and Regulations Part 723 – Member Business Loans (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ) on credit unions who engage in this type of lending?

 No. Section 723(6)(g) of NCUA Rules and Regulations requires the credit union to analyze and document the ability of the borrower to repay the loan consistent with appropriate underwriting and due diligence standards.
 Supervisory Letter 14-04 simply provides examiners with guidance for how to assess whether or not a credit union has met the requirement of §723(6)(g).

 In the case of taxi medallion lending, borrowers can range from simple operating structures consisting of a single operator to complex, interdependent entities owning multiple medallions with a complex income structure where the borrower is dependent on lease payments from similarly owned entities.
 NCUA determined that additional guidance that speaks to the unique characteristics of taxi medallion lending would be useful to examiners.
 Thus, the guidance we issued provides examiners with information that can help them evaluate and understand the unique risks and methods for evaluating the risks of borrowing relationships found in the taxi medallion industry